Research Platform Comparison

-- Is it user-friendly?
-How easy will this platform be to onboard with my team or organization?
+• User-friendliness: How easy will this platform be to onboard with my team or organization?
+Will this help democratize our user research?

 Ballpark